Connecting to databases that support ODBC from Python with mxODBC

 '\[unixODBC\]')],

-• If you are using another copy of unixODBC, make sure the needed_includes and needed_libraries entries shown above are correct for the directory where you installed unixODBC.
+• If you're using another copy of unixODBC, make sure the needed_includes and needed_libraries entries shown above are correct for the directory where you installed unixODBC.

-6. Run python setup.py build --skip install (see the installation instructions on the mxODBC web page).
+6. Run python setup.py build --skip install (refer to the installation instructions on the mxODBC web page).

 7. Contact eGenix for an mxODBC evaluation license.
 To license mxODBC, follow the instructions provided with your license files.